Comparing Stevanato Group (NYSE:STVN) & O-I Glass (NYSE:OI)

-O-I Glass (NYSE:OI) and Stevanato Group (NYSE:STVN) are both mid-cap industrial products companies, but which is the superior stock?
-We will compare the two companies based on the strength of their earnings, risk, institutional ownership, profitability, analyst recommendations, valuation and dividends.
+Stevanato Group (NYSE:STVN) and O-I Glass (NYSE:OI) are both mid-cap medical companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their institutional ownership, earnings, valuation, dividends, profitability, risk and analyst recommendations.

+90.2% of O-I Glass shares are owned by institutional investors.
+1.2% of O-I Glass shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

+This table compares Stevanato Group and O-I Glass’ revenue, earnings per share (EPS) and valuation.

-This is a summary of current recommendations and price targets for O-I Glass and Stevanato Group, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Stevanato Group and O-I Glass, as reported by MarketBeat.com.

 |Sell Ratings